ku-cms/trackIndepBeamSpot/README.md

 ## Reading Clusters

-The script readClusters.py should be run in python 2 and requires these packages (use cmsenv):
+The script readClusters.py can be run in python3 (supported in CMSSW_12_5_2) and requires these packages:
 - numpy
 - pyROOT

-You can run readClusters.py like this:
+You can run readClusters.py from a CMSSW area like this:
 ```
 cmsenv
-cd python
-python readClusters.py
+mkdir -p data
+python3 python/readClusters.py
 ```

 However, the script takes a long time to finish, especially when running over a large number of events.
 The command "nohup" can be used so that the script can continue running even if you logout of your session.
 Here we chose the log file name "readClusters_SingleMuon_v1.log."
 ```
-cd trackIndepBeamSpot/python
+cmsenv
+mkdir -p data
-mkdir logs
+mkdir -p log
-nohup python readClusters.py > logs/readClusters_SingleMuon_v1.log 2>&1 &
+nohup python3 python/readClusters.py > log/readClusters_SingleMuon_v1.log 2>&1 &
 ```

 You can watch the log with tail (-f for follow as the log file grows, and -n for the max number of lines).
 ```
-tail -f -n 100 logs/readClusters_SingleMuon_v1.log
+tail -f -n 100 log/readClusters_SingleMuon_v1.log
 ```

 You can see your jobs with this command (only before logging out):